 Punitive damages are also known as exemplary damages in California.
 If a court finds the defendant’s actions as incredibly careless, they could penalize the defendant.

 In such cases, the court can award punitive damages.
 These are extra damages that a defendant must pay in addition to the compensatory amount.

 Punitive damages are awarded depending on the deplorability of a defendant’s behavior, financial condition, and the actual harm inflicted on the claimant.

 There is no limit to the maximum amount of compensation you can receive for economic and non-economic damages.
 The judge and jury will establish a reasonable settlement amount to be paid to the claimant.

 However, California Personal Injury law sets other limitations on the types and amounts of damages you can receive compensation for.

 Some personal injury cases can hold the injured victim partially accountable for the accident.
 In this case, the percentage of liability you share can affect the total amount of compensation awarded.
 The court will reduce the total amount of damages you are entitled to according to the percentage of shared fault for the accident.

-You can get in touch with a Rocklin personal injury attorney for more information about this.
+You can get in touch with a Folsom personal injury attorney for more information about this.